School of Literature, Media, and Communication

 ACADEMIC APPOINTMENTS AND FELLOWSHIPS

-Marion L. Brittain Postdoctoral Fellowship, Georgia Institute of Technology 2017-present
+Marion L. Brittain Postdoctoral Fellowship, Georgia Institute of Technology 2017-2021

 Bill and Carol Fox Center for Humanistic Inquiry Graduate Dissertation Completion Fellowship, Emory University 2016-2017

-Artful Devices on the Early Modern Stage (forthcoming January 2022, Edinburgh University Press)
+Fencing, Form, and Cognition on the Early Modern Stage: Artful Devices (forthcoming January 2022, Edinburgh University Press)

 “‘Maister of al artificiall force and sleight’: Tempo and Dissimulation in Castiglione’s Book of the Courtier.”
 Italian Studies.
 73.1 (2018): 1-13.